JSunit6/FetchPointsAssignment/README.md

 	1. Successfull request: 200 OK

-	2. User not found in the system: 	"status": 404, "error": "Not Found",
+	2. User not found in the system:
+		"status": 404,
+   		"error": "Not Found",
     		"message": "User id not present.",

-	3. Add reward points to user's account

 ### 3. Add transaction/points to user's account.